 As reported by Statista, eBay is home to 175 million active users.
 This shopping website seems to provide a more accommodative marketing space.
 Sellers whose brands are not so popular have the chance of standing out on eBay.
 One of the benefits of eBay is the ability to develop a brand and market it to potential customers.

 Amazon expects its sellers to fulfil the expectations that customer has or the seller could be suspended.
-The customers on eBay are also highly conscious of quality although the prices for some products on eBay are lesser.
-EBay makes it possible for buyers to bargain on products.
+The customers on eBay are also highly conscious of quality although the prices for some products on eBay are lesser. eBay makes it possible for buyers to bargain on products.
 This feature is not available on Amazon.

 In relation to product categories, eBay requirements tend to be more permissive than Amazon’s.
 Amazon’s product categories are quite competitive and restrictive plus the decision regarding where products appear is made by them.
 On eBay, while sellers are selecting a product listing, where no product identifier matches the product, sellers can select “does not apply.”

 Amazon provides about 40 product categories that range from Clothing & Accessories to Software & Computer Games, some of which require approval from Amazon.
 12 of the available categories are open for sellers without approval provided that the required fees are paid.
 Books, Clothing and Toys usually top the Amazon chart for best sellers.
 Discover what to sell on Amazon.

-Notably, the products on these sites affect the nature of their customer database.
-EBay caters for specific products that appeal to dealers, resellers or hobbyists.
+Notably, the products on these sites affect the nature of their customer database. eBay caters for specific products that appeal to dealers, resellers or hobbyists.
 The provision of the auction price feature by eBay makes it home for wholesales.

 3. Shipping of Merchandise